-- Ideological alignment indicator is a binary variable based on the standard 7-point scale of political ideology.
-It is equal to 1 for Republicans who indicated that they were conservative (5-7 on the standard scale) and Democrats who indicated they were liberal (1-3).
-It is equal to 0 for partisans who are not aligned with their party's ideology.
-Pure independents (respondents not leaning towards one party) are coded as NA. - Donor × Ideological alignment indicator interacts donor status with Ideological alignment indicator.
-It equals 1 for donors who are ideologically consistent (that is, coded as a 1 on Ideological alignment indicator), and 0 otherwise.
+• Ideological alignment indicator is a binary variable based on the standard 7-point scale of political ideology.
+It is equal to 1 for Republicans who indicated that they were conservative (5-7 on the standard scale) and Democrats who indicated they were liberal

+(1-3).
+It is equal to 0 for partial who are not aligned with their party's ideology.
+Pure independents (respondents not leaning towards one party) are coded as NA.

-- Donor × (1 Ideological alignment indicator) interacts donor status with 1 Ideological alignment indicator.
+- Donor × Ideological alignment indicator interacts donor status with Ideological alignment indicator.
+It equals 1 for donors who are ideologically consistent (that is, coded as a 1 on Ideological alignment indicator), and 0 otherwise. - Donor × (1 Ideological alignment indicator) interacts donor status with 1 Ideological alignment indicator.
 Thus, it equals 1 for donors who are ideologically inconsistent (that is, coded as a 0 on Ideological alignment indicator), and 0 otherwise. - Ideological extremity is coded from 1 to 7 and serves as a pooled measure of withinparty ideological extremity for all Democrats and Republicans.
 For Republicans, we use the standard ideology scale: a 1 corresponds to "extremely liberal" and a 7 to "extremely conservative."
 For Democrats, the standard scale is inverted such that a 1 corresponds to "extremely conservative" and a 7 to "extremely liberal."
 Pure independents (respondents not leaning towards one political party) are coded as NA.
 Thus, respondents who score higher on this measure are more extreme in terms of alignment with their party, regardless of whether they are a Democrat or Republican. - Donor × Ideological extremity interacts donor status with ideological extremity, such that it is equal to Ideological extremity for all donors and 0 for all general population respondents.

-Using these measures, Table SA-7 presents four regressions that test whether the difference in prioritization between donors and the general population is related to respondents? ideological extremity.
+Using these measures, Table SA-7 presents four regressions that test whether the difference in prioritization between donors and the general population is related to respondents' ideological extremity.
 In each model, as usual, the dependent variable is whether the respondent includes judicial nominations in their top-3 priorities.
 First, Model (1) includes the binary measures of ideological alignment and their interaction, along with a control for whether the respondent is a Republican.
 The main effect on Ideological alignment indicator gives the predictive effect of alignment among the general population; it is not statistically significant.
-The coefficient on Donor $\times$ (1 - Ideological alignment indicator) gives the additional likelihood of prioritization among non-aligned donors, compared to the general population; this coefficient is positive and significant.
-Finally, the coefficient on Donor $\times$ (Ideological alignment indicator) gives the additional likelihood of prioritization among aligned donors, compared to the general population; this coefficient is both positive and significant, and also greater in magnitude than the coefficient on Donor $\times$ (1 - Ideological alignment indicator).
-Specifically, coefficients yield a gap of 0.24 - 0.14 = approximately 10 percentage points, which is substantively quite large.
-Model (2) adds our standard set of demographic controls.
-While the coefficients on the donor interactions both are reduced
+The coefficient on Donor × Ideological alignment indicator gives the additional likelihood of prioritization among aligned donors, compared to the general population.
+This effect is significantly positive and also greater in magnitude than the coefficient on Donor × (1 - Ideological alignment indicator), which reflects the likelihood of prioritization among non-aligned donors.
+Specifically, the coefficients yield a gap of 0.24 - 0.14 = approximately